 Lead Pastor and Teaching Elder

-Blake leads the vision and preaching at Trinity as an ordained minister in the PCA.
-He grew up south of the Red River in Wichita Falls, TX and graduated from Texas A&M (B.S.
-Biomedical Science).
-He earned his Masters of Theology degree from Dallas Theological Seminary where he also received the Edwin Deibler Award in historical theology.
-He is married to Lauren & has four children children - Andrew, Annie, Bennett & Augie.
+Blake leads the vision and preaching at Trinity.
+He grew up in Texas and graduated from Texas A&M. He earned a Masters of Theology (ThM) from Dallas Theological Seminary where he received the Edwin Deibler Award in historical theology.
+He is married to Lauren, a registered nurse at Owasso Public Schools.
+They have four children - Andrew, Annie, Bennett & Augie.
 Before Trinity, Blake was a campus minister at Princeton University.
-He is a member of the PCA's Mission to North America Permanent Committee and the executive board of the Southwest Church Planting Network, a cooperative church-planting network that has planted over 100 churches and Reformed University Fellowship campus ministries in Texas, Oklahoma, Lousiana, New Mexico, and Arizona.
-Blake enjoys cycling, flying, snow skiing, and the outdoors.
+Outside of Trinity, he serves as the chairman of the Southwest Church Planting Network, and a board member of the PCA's church planting committee, Mission to North America.
+Blake's favorite band is U2; favorite authors are Augustine and Wendell Berry.
+He is an instrument-rated pilot, and enjoys sports and the outdoors.

 Paul is a Massachusetts native brought to the south via the US Navy (1972-1976) and by God’s providence he met Joann, a teacher on vacation in Pensacola, FL and was married (1975).
-The Lord used Joann to led Paul to faith where he became a Christian in 1976.
+The Lord used Joann to lead Paul to faith where he became a Christian in 1976.
 Both Joann and Paul join the PCA that year and worshiped at McIlwain Presbyterian Church.
 Following his move to Hattiesburg MS to pursue a Ph.D. in chemistry, Paul and Joann started their family where they were blessed with the birth of Anna (now Anna Keltner) and after moving to Conroe Texas in 1984 to take a job with Penzoil (Woodland TX), they were blessed again with the birth of Hailey (now Hailey Shaw).
 Pretty amazing testimony of God’s grace in light of the fact they were told they would never be able to have children!
-Now they are proud grandparents of four grandsons.
+Now they are proud grandparents of six grandsons.
 In 1989 the DesLauriers Family moved to Oklahoma where Paul took a job with Phillips Petroleum and Joann continued to teach.
-Paul is currently a self-directed, Research Fellow at Chevron Phillips in Bartlesville, OK., and Joann is now retired from Oklahoma State University.
+Today Paul, retired from Research Fellow at Chevron Phillips, and, Joann, retired from Oklahoma State University, enjoy serving Trinity.
 Paul and Joann have been active in the church where ever God has lead them and over the years Paul has been called to serve leadership roles in several congregations including:

 - Ordained Deacon at First Presbyterian Church, PCA, Hattiesburg MS (1983-1984)

 Nathan Keltner is a husband and father, life-long Oklahoman, and 2012 Owasso transplant.
 He works in the Information Security field.
 He came to faith as a young child growing up in Bartlesville, OK, and over time, God was faithful in maturing Nathan's belief through placing instrumental believers in his life.
 While in his Senior year at the University of Oklahoma, he met his future wife, Anna, who deepened his commitment to Christ and introduced him to the Presbyterian Church in America.
 They were married in 2005.
 Through churches in OKC and Dallas, Nathan was mentored by many wonderful believers and grew to treasure Christ's church.
-Nathan and Anna moved to Tulsa in 2008 and joined Christ Presbyterian Church, where they met the Parkers, the Phelps, the Carinis, and many others, which God used to bring him to Trinity Owasso in 2012.
+Nathan and Anna moved to Tulsa in 2008 and joined Christ Presbyterian Church, where they met other families who God used to bring him to Trinity in 2012.
 Nathan enjoys working with his niche in Information Security, reading, trying and failing miserably at sports, and spending time with his three hilarious boys, Asher, Judah, and Caedman, and wife, Anna.